Is Thai Property Tax High or Low? Comparison for Foreign

 Dubai comparison: fees vs taxes

 Dubai may show low classic annual property tax, but service charges can be meaningful.
-Compare total carry.
+Compare total carry before you choose a market for tax optics alone.

 Thailand’s practical investor burden is often operational

-Management + OTA + utilities can exceed annual property tax easily.
-That doesn’t mean Thailand is “worse”—it means business costs dominate.
+Management, OTA commissions, and utilities can exceed annual property tax easily.
+That does not mean Thailand is worse, it means business costs dominate the P&L.

 Final takeaway